jeffreybradley1963/dbs-initiator/RREADME.md

 - **Independent Sources**: Each generated scene gets its own unique text source, so you can edit one verse's text without affecting others.
 - **Full Scene Duplication**: Copies all elements from your template scene (backgrounds, overlays, cameras, etc.) into each new scene.
 - **Preserves Layout**: The position, transform, and styling of the template's text source are applied to each new scene's text source.
-- **Scene Collection Management**: Automatically switches to a template collection, creates the scenes, saves them in a new, timestamped collection, and switches back to your original collection, leaving your workspace clean.

 ## Prerequisites